wso2/docs-is/README.md

 $ cd en && mkdocs serve
 ```

+## Troubleshooting

+- If the sidebar overlaps the main content and the styles seem to be broken,
+  - `cd` to the project root.
+  - Run the following commands one by one.

+    ```shell
+    pip3 install --upgrade mkdocs-material==4.2.0
+    pip3 install --upgrade pymdown-extensions==5.0.0
+    ```
+  - Restart the local development server.

 ## License

 Licenses this source under the Apache License, Version 2.0 ([LICENSE](LICENSE)), You may not use this file except in compliance with the License.